eth-sc-comp/benchmarks/README.md

 ### Benchmarks

 Benchmarks are defined as Solidity contracts containing calls to `assert`.
-The tools should take the contract as an input, and declare the contract as either safe or unsafe.
+Contracts that do not contain reachable assertion violations are contained within the `src/safe` directory, and those that do are contained within `src/unsafe`.

+An example benchmark:

 ```sol
 contract C {